w3tecch/express-typescript-boilerplate/README.md

 * `npm run serve` to start the dev server in another tab

 ### Running the app
-After you have installed all dependencies you can now run the app.
+After you have installed all dependencies you can run the app.
-Run `npm run serve` to start a local server using `nodemon` which will watch for changes and then will restart the sever.
+Enter `npm run serve` to start a local server using `nodemon`, which will watch for any file changes and will restart the sever according to these changes.
-The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).
+The server address will be displayed to you as `http://0.0.0.0:3000`.

 ## Scripts / Tasks
 All script are defined in the package.json file, but the most important ones are listed here.